 Enabling header and data digests does require additional processing for both the initiator and the target and can affect throughput and CPU use performance.

-Systems that use Intel Nehalem processors offload the iSCSI digest calculations, thus reducing the impact on performance.
+Systems that use the Intel Nehalem processors offload the iSCSI digest calculations, as a result, reducing the impact on performance.

 For information on enabling header and data digests, see Configuring Advanced Parameters for iSCSI.